-Many people ask about the short-term disability insurance average cost when first thinking about buying a policy.
-Many variable affect what your actual monthly rate might be.
+Many people ask about the average short-term disability insurance cost per month when first thinking about buying a policy.
+Many variables affect what your actual premium rate might be.

 You can get an online quote for precise estimates once you determine the policy flavor that is right for you.

 Average monthly cost figures provide an object lesson that answers three critical questions that directly affect the majority of site visitors.